dotnet/Silk.NET/website/docs/opengl/1-hello-window.md

     input.Keyboards[i].KeyDown += KeyDown;
 ```

-The input context supports multiple keyboards connected to the host device.
-We want to handle when the escape key is pressed on any connected keyboard, so we subscribe to the event for every keyboard that is connected.
+Sometimes, an input context supports multiple keyboards connected to the host device.
+In those cases, we want to handle when the escape key is pressed on any connected keyboard, so we subscribe to the event for every keyboard that is connected.

 We've now subcribed to the event, try adding some logs in your `KeyDown` method and see what results you get.